alicecaml/alice/README.md

 [![test](https://github.com/alicecaml/alice/actions/workflows/test.yml/badge.svg)](https://github.com/alicecaml/alice/actions/workflows/test.yml)

-[Alice](https://www.alicecaml.org) is a radical, experimental OCaml build system, package manager, and toolchain manager.
+[Alice](https://www.alicecaml.org) is a radical, experimental OCaml build system, package manager, and toolchain manager for Windows and Unix-based OSes.
 Its goal is to allow anyone to program in OCaml with as little friction as possible.

 Its name comes from an [Australian children's song](https://www.youtube.com/watch?v=XM7Jnetdf0I).